Xyr0za/BooleanML/README.md

 ## Jupyter notebook
-The [Notebook](https://colab.research.google.com/drive/1lFzAbOw6OzgRXSwdk1J8qHN-xXPFKV4m?usp=sharing) contains the class as well as multipel examples of its usecases and syntax.
+The [Notebook](https://colab.research.google.com/drive/1lFzAbOw6OzgRXSwdk1J8qHN-xXPFKV4m?usp=sharing) contains the class as well as multiple examples of its usecases and syntax.

 ## Features
 ~ Layer definition of nodes